Warrington: Music

 A regular series of free classical music concerts take place in Bold Street Methodist Church, organised by WACIDOM.
 This charity is also responsible for the biennial Warrington Competition for Young Musicians, held at Arley Hall.
 Regular classical recitals also take place at Walton Hall and St Wilfrid's Church, Grappenhall.
 Warrington also has many musical groups, including Warrington Male Voice Choir, Gemini Musical Theatre Company (formerly Warrington Light Opera), Warrington Youth Orchestra, North Cheshire Wind Orchestra, Centenary Theatre Company and ladies a cappella choir, the Cheshire Chord Company.

 Warrington has a purpose-built concert hall, the Parr Hall, which houses a large and internationally famous concert pipe-organ made by the nineteenth-century French organ-builder Aristide Cavaillé-Coll.

 A number of rock and pop musicians are associated with Warrington.
 Madchester pioneers The Stone Roses are closely associated with the town, particularly the native lead singer Ian Brown.
 Other artists include Spike Dawbarn from 1990s music act band 911, Kerry Katona of Atomic Kitten, Ben Byrne and James Stelfox from Starsailor and Tim Bowness of No-Man.
 The band Viola Beach (whose single "Swings & Waterslides" posthumously entered the UK Singles Chart at number 11) were formed in Warrington.

-The Hit Man and Her TV show featuring producer Pete Waterman (of Stock Aitken Waterman) and Michaela Strachan debuted and regularly returned to the Mr Smiths nightclub in Warrington.
+The Hit Man and Her TV show featuring producer Pete Waterman (of Stock Aitken Waterman) and Michaela Strachan debuted and regularly returned to the Mr Smiths nightclub in Warrington from the late 1980s to the early 1990s.
+The nightclub itself closed down in 2010.

-Warrington is home to the Neighbourhood Weekender music festival which takes place on Victoria Park during the May bank holiday weekend.
-The event was first launched in 2018, over 50,000 attending the event over the two days.
-The event was repeated in 2019 and was scheduled to return in 2020.
-The event was also held in 2021.
+Warrington is home to the Neighbourhood Weekender music festival which takes place in Victoria Park during the May bank holiday weekend.
+The event was first launched in 2018, over 50,000 people attended the event over the two days.
+The event was repeated in 2019 and was scheduled to return in 2020 but did not take place as a result of the COVID-19 lockdown.
+The event was subsequently held in 2021, 2022 and 2023.
+Plans for a 2024 festival were cancelled but will take place again in 2025.